Serbia runs past Canada 95-86 and reaches the gold medal game at the Basketball World Cup - WTOP News

 Canada started the tournament with an emphatic 95-65 win over reigning Olympic silver medalist France, and had the second-lowest odds — behind the U.S. — of winning gold.
 But it got into a slew of foul trouble early Friday, which kept the defense from getting on track, which in turn kept the offense from getting easy baskets.

 And Serbia feasted off all of that.
-Serbia’s lead was 52-39 at the break, and Canada was fuming over the foul situation.
+Serbia’s lead was 52-39 at the break, and by then Canada — which lost the lead for good after Gilgeous-Alexander picked up his second foul with 3:27 left in the first, and had all five of its starters with two fouls by halftime — was fuming over the foul situation.
+The fuming eventually tapered off, but Canada never got the lead back.

-It was called for 17 fouls — including a technical late in the half on coach Jordi Fernandez — in the first 20 minutes compared to 11 for Serbia, and all five of its starters had at least two fouls by the break.
-Gilgeous-Alexander got his second foul with 3:27 left in the first; Serbia responded with a 9-0 run and kept the lead for the rest of the half.
+Canada ended up called for 25 fouls to Serbia’s 22, and actually shot more free throws than the winners — 27-20.

+“I think we lost because we didn’t defend.
+I’ll leave the officiating for whoever judges the officials,” Fernandez said.
+“I can only say to them thanks for doing their jobs.
+Without officials we couldn’t play the game of basketball.”

 Serbia led by 15 late in the half.
 That was the biggest deficit Canada had faced yet in this tournament; it faced 12-point deficits against Latvia and Spain, rallying to win both times.